Arizona Counseling License Requirements

 Are there professional counseling continuing education requirements in Arizona?

 The Arizona State Board of Behavioral Health Examiners requires LPCs to complete 30 credit hours of continuing education for every two-year renewal period.
-The Board does not provide a list of approved providers but does outline examples in the Board rules, such as national or state professional associations, regionally-accredited post-secondary institutions, and local social service agencies.
-Every renewal cycle, licensees must complete three hours in health ethics or law, three hours of cultural competency training, and the online Arizona Statutes/Regulations Tutorial.
+The Board does not provide a list of approved providers but it does outline examples in its code, such as national or state professional associations, regionally-accredited postsecondary institutions, and local social service agencies.
+Every renewal cycle, licensees must complete three hours in behavioral health ethics, mental health law, or cultural competency and diversity, and three hours of the Arizona Statutes/Regulations Tutorial.
 Examples of approved activities include attending a board meeting, presenting at a conference, and taking a course.

-What are the differences between Licensed Substance Abuse Technician (LSAT), and Licensed Associate Substance Abuse Counselor (LASAC), and Licensed Independent Substance Abuse Counselor (LISAC)?
+What are the differences between a Licensed Substance Abuse Technician (LSAT), a Licensed Associate Substance Abuse Counselor (LASAC), and a Licensed Independent Substance Abuse Counselor (LISAC)?

 Is teaching experience required to become a school counselor in Arizona?

-While there are work experience requirements, the Arizona Department of Education (DOE) does not require teaching experience prior to certification.
-Applicants have a choice of meeting the DOE’s work experience requirements by completing a counseling practicum in a school setting through an accredited institution, providing verification of two years of school counseling experience gained in a different state, or providing verification of three years of teaching experience in Arizona or another state.
+While there are work experience requirements, the Arizona Department of Education (ADE) does not require teaching experience prior to certification.
+Applicants have a choice of meeting the ADE’s work experience requirements by completing a supervised counseling practicum in a school setting through an accredited institution, two years of school counseling experience, or three years of teaching experience.

 What are the fastest-growing areas of counseling in Arizona?